cnshsliu/mtcdoc/docs/template/designer.md

 For steps after this script, any task assigned to role 'SGT' will go to a person whose email is "ab@email.com", any task assigned to role "DIRECTOR" will go to a person whose email is "cd@email.com"

+#### Script logging

+You may use normal javascript "console.log" to log debug messages in your script code. to view the log, click on 'Show log' on a process details page.

 ### Timer <img src="../img/svg/TIMER.svg" width="24px" height="24px"/>

 A TIMER node is used to control process running time, the process only run through this node when